Defining “radicalism” to better combat it

 The Rise of Rigid Thinking

-Indeed, the concept of radicalism cannot be limited to legally recognized political groups, as “radicalism” is linked to processes of “radicalization.”
+Indeed, the concept of radicalism cannot be limited to legally recognized political groups, because “radicalism” is linked to the processes of “radicalization.”

-We will therefore define radicalization as the gradual and evolving adoption of rigid thinking—an absolute and non-negotiable truth—whose logic shapes the worldview of the actors, who use violent means of action to make their views heard, most often within clandestine, formalized or virtual, which isolate them from ordinary social references and project a grandiose image of themselves back to them.
+We will therefore define radicalization as the gradual and evolving adoption of a rigid way of thinking—an absolute and non-negotiable truth—whose logic shapes the worldview of its adherents, who resort to violent means to make their views heard, most often within clandestine, whether formalized or virtual, which isolate them from ordinary social references and project a grandiose image of themselves back to them.

 Three elements thus underpin the approach to radicalization: its evolving nature, the adoption of sectarian thinking, and the potential use of armed violence.

-Radicals therefore generally aim to change liberal institutions and the egalitarian humanist values upon which they are built, or even to bring about a more or less extensive social restructuring to eliminate an “enemy,” constructed ideologically and symbolically as a major figure in a world often imagined as Manichean.
+Radicals therefore generally aim to change liberal institutions and the egalitarian humanist values upon which they are built, or even to bring about a social restructuring of varying scope in order to eliminate an “enemy”—ideologically and symbolically constructed as a major figure in a world often imagined as Manichean.

-The ConversationThis text was co-authored by Cécile Alduy, Professor at Stanford University and Research Associate at Cevipof, Sciences Po; Jean-Yves Camus, Director of the Observatory of Political Radicalism at the Jean Jaurès Foundation and Research Associate at IRIS; Sylvain Crépon, University of Tours, Laboratory for the Study and Research Public Action (LERAP); Xavier Crettiez, University Professor and agrégé in political science, Center for Sociological Research on Law and Penal Institutions (Cesdip), Sciences Po Saint-Germain-en-Laye; Romain Ducoulombier, historian; Delphine Espagno, Assistant Professor, Sciences Po Toulouse, Laboratory of Social Sciences of Politics (LaSSP); Stéphane François, Research Associate at the Societies, Religions, and Secularism Group (GSRL); Joël Gombin, Research Associate at the Belief, History, Space, Political and Administrative Regulation Group (CHERPA), Sciences Po Aix; Guillaume Origoni, PhD candidate in contemporary history at Paris Nanterre University within the Center for Multidisciplinary and Multilingual Research (CRPM); Dominique Sistach, Assistant Professor, University of Perpignan Via Domitia, CDED/CERTAP.
+The ConversationThis text was co-authored by Cécile Alduy, Professor at Stanford University and Research Associate at Cevipof, Sciences Po; Jean-Yves Camus, Director of the Observatory on Political Radicalism at the Jean Jaurès Foundation and Research Associate at IRIS; Sylvain Crépon, University of Tours, Laboratory for the Study and Research Public Action (LERAP); Xavier Crettiez, university professor and agrégé in political science, Center for Sociological Research on Law and Penal Institutions (Cesdip), Sciences Po Saint-Germain-en-Laye; Romain Ducoulombier, historian; Delphine Espagno, assistant professor, Sciences Po Toulouse, Laboratory for the Social Sciences of Politics (LaSSP); Stéphane François, Research Associate at the Societies, Religions, and Secularism Group (GSRL); Joël Gombin, Research Associate at the Belief, History, Space, and Political and Administrative Regulation Group (CHERPA), Sciences Po Aix; Guillaume Origoni, Ph.D. candidate in contemporary history at the University of Paris Nanterre within the Center for Multidisciplinary and Multilingual Research (CRPM); Dominique Sistach, assistant professor, University of Perpignan Via Domitia, CDED/CERTAP.

 Nicolas Lebourg, Research Associate at CEPEL (Center for Political Studies of Latin Europe), University of Montpellier